EllingtonKirby/EllingtonKirby.github.io/index.markdown

 ![Barcelona Clustering](/assets/img/base_clustering_results.png)

 I applied this method over a full day of data to evaluate how these clusters change with traffic demand.
 My method can be viewed on my github [here](https://github.com/EllingtonKirby/leidenalg/)

-### Vehicle Trajectory Generation and Prediction Using RNNs

-In concert with data gathered by the CIRCLES Consortium at UC Berkely, I worked to develop encoder decoder and RNN based models to predict and generate vehicle trajectories.

 ### Fine Tuning BERT Models for Bio Medical Tasks